-3 CCE, CSE AND COUNTY LINES: MACE
+3. CCE, CSE and County lines: MACE

-3.1 As part of the graduated support available to schools for MACE (Multi Agency Child Exploitation) and VARP (Vulnerable Adolescent Risk Panel) pupils at risk of exclusion there is a mechanism to ensure that schools are aware of the support available to them to maintain the placement when a pupil open to the MACE Operational Group or VARP is at risk of exclusion.
+3.1.
+As part of the graduated support available to schools for MACE (Multi Agency Child Exploitation) and VARP (Vulnerable Adolescent Risk Panel) pupils at risk of exclusion there is a mechanism to ensure that schools are aware of the support available to them to maintain the placement when a pupil open to the MACE Operational Group or VARP is at risk of exclusion.
 To ensure schools are aware of the universal support available to maintain full time education in these cases, and to provide an opportunity for additional, targeted, multi-agency support where required, an Education Review Meeting (ERM) can be requested by the school, through the MACE Operational Group process, or through the VARP, as a tool to prevent exclusion.
 An ERM will also be automatically triggered by the fixed term exclusion of a pupil open to MACE Operational Group or VARP, to prevent the risk associated with further exclusion.
-Further information on ERMs is on the ESBAS Resources page as well as a VSB on the topic.
+Further information on ERMs can be found here.